mrolims/pynamicalsys/docs/source/dds_escape.rst

     P(n) = \frac{N(n)}{N_0}

 where :math:`N(n)` is the number of particles that have not escaped at time :math:`t`, and :math:`N_0` is the total number of particles.
-The survival probability can be computed using the :py:meth:`survival_probability <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.survival_probability>`.
+The survival probability can be computed using the :py:meth:`survival_probability <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.survival_probability>`.
 The following code snippet demonstrates how to compute the survival probability for the escape analysis we performed above:

 .. code-block:: python